Snapper (EP)

-Snapper is an EP by New Zealand indie rock group Snapper, released in 1988 through Flying Nun Records.
+Snapper is an EP by New Zealand band Snapper, released in 1988 through Flying Nun Records.

 Critical reception

 In its review of the 2013 Record Store Day re-release, Pitchfork wrote that "each track hums to the sound of a familiar organ drone and a wash of distorted guitar, all tied into a precision-tooled drive that mirrors Klaus Dinger's motorik drumming in Neu!"